dipeshchaudhari3255/dipeshchaudhari3255/README.md

 # 💫 About Me

-Senior .NET Backend Engineer with strong experience building **scalable, secure, and high-performance applications** using **ASP.NET Core** and modern backend practices.
+Senior .NET Backend Engineer with strong experience building **scalable, secure, and high-performance applications** using **ASP.NET Core** and modern backend practices, with a focus on real-world production systems.

 👯 Open to collaborating on **backend-heavy systems**, **microservices**, and **performance-critical applications**.
 🤝 Experienced in **system optimization**, **message queues**, **caching**, and **secure authentication**.
 🌱 Actively improving skills in **AWS**, **distributed systems**, and **modern frontend state management**.